rusili/AC-Android/homework/unit-1/week-2.md

 1. Create a package in your ~/Desktop/accesscode directory (like we did today) called HW_09-03.
 Run through the Git workflow like we did earlier today: [Git + IntelliJ workflow](../resources/git-intellij-workflow.md).
 Create the GitHub repo but DON'T DELETE IT AND RE-CLONE IT.
 That was just an exercise.

-2. Commit and push all work and submit your repo link using [this Google Form](https://docs.google.com/forms/d/e/1FAIpQLSfIjF1z3R9A1_5eAt0ctMsI_jlLtWV1CTHHljqI7A4Xr_juEA/viewform) by **8pm on Saturday 9/3**.
+2. Commit and push all work and submit your repo link using [this Canvas Link]() by **8pm on Saturday 08/26/2017**.
+Submitting this assignment in on time, and to completion, is expected of all participants.